designarti/PHP-snippets/README.md

     // Insert image path here - we do not use the slash (/); instead of "/images/image.jpg", we use "image/image.jpg", without slash
     $image = "your-image-folder/your-image-file-name.jpg";
     // End image variable

+    // Insert alt for the above image
+    $alt = "Your alt text";
+    // End image alt variable

     // This is image variable URL absolute path
     $image_url = $url . $image;